rosensilva/ballerina-samples/resiliency-timeouts/README.md

 ```

-The `product_search` is the service that handles the client requests. product_search incorparate resiliency pattern like timeouts and retry when calling potentially-busy remote eCommerce backend.
+The `product_search` is the service that handles the client requests. product_search incorporate resiliency pattern like timeouts and retry when calling potentially-busy remote eCommerce backend.

-The `ecommerce_backend` is an independent web service that accepts orders via HTTP GET method and sends the item details back to the client.
+The `ecommerce_backend` is an independent web service that accepts product queries via HTTP GET method and sends the item details back to the client.
 ### Develop the Ballerina services

 #### product_serach_service.bal
-The `product_serach_service.bal` is the service which incorparates the retry and timeout resiliency pattens.
+The `product_serach_service.bal` is the service which incorporates the retry and timeout resiliency patterns.
 You need to pass the remote endpoint timeout and retry configurations when you define the HTTP client endpoint.

 ```ballerina
 package guide.product_search;